 Pertains to breadth of coverage of an intervention, the expansion from one geographic area to another to reach more people and communities.
-The Zambian government, for example, piloted an approach to teacher development in one district, and today it has been expanded across all 10 provinces of the country.
+The Zambian district, and today it has been expanded across all 10 provinces of the country.
 Sesame Workshop, started in the United States in 1969 with the goal of preparing children for school by combining entertainment with education.
 Today, Sesame Street reaches millions of children in more than 150 countries around the world.